umbraco/UmbracoDocs/12/umbraco-cms/reference/content-delivery-api/extension-points/extension-api-for-querying.md

 Our filter implementation follows a similar structure to the custom selector we discussed earlier.
 We continue to utilize the `IContentIndexHandler` interface, but this time we introduce the `IFilterHandler`.
 This combination gives us flexibility and control over the filtering behaviour.

-The underlying idea remains consistent: we store the author's `Guid` in a new `"authorId"` field within the index.
+The procedure remains the same - we store and query the author key in a new `"authorId"` field within the index.
 Consequently, we will need to rebuild the index to reflect the changes.

 To illustrate the implementation, consider the following code example: